Hoecker-Lab/pocketoptimizer/README.rst

     # Import the pocketoptimizer module
     import pocketoptimizer as po

-    # Initialize PocketOptimizer
+    # Initialize a new design pipeline

-    design = po.DesignPipeline(work_dir='YOUR_PROJECT_PATH', # Path to working directory containing scaffold and ligand subdirectory ph=pH_VALUE,                  # pH used for protein and ligand protonation forcefield='YOUR_FORCEFIELD', # forcefield used for all energy computations intra=False,                  # Whether to score intramolecular energies (experimental) elec=0.01,                    # Scaling factor for electrostatic energies ncpus=8)                      # Number of CPUs for multiprocessing
+    design = po.DesignPipeline(work_dir=project_dir,         # Path to working directory containing scaffold and ligand subdirectory ph=7,                         # pH used for protein and ligand protonation forcefield='amber_ff14SB',    # forcefield used for all energy computations (Use Amber as it is better tested!) intra=False,                  # Whether to score intramolecular energies or not (Experimental, should be turned off!) elec=1,                       # Scaling factor for electrostatic energies ncpus=8)                      # Number of CPUs for multiprocessing

-While you are initializing you can define a pH, used for protonating the side chains of the protein and also the ligand molecule.
+While you are initializing you can define a ``pH``, used for protonating the side chains of the protein and also the ligand molecule.
-Additionally, PocketOptimizer has two force fields implemented, the AMBER ff14SB and the CHARMM36 force field.
+Additionally, PocketOptimizer has two ``force fields`` implemented, the AMBER ff14SB and the CHARMM36 force field.
-These force fields contain parameters for all defined atom types and also energy functions to calculate the potential energy of the protein-ligand system.
-The energy functions mostly rely on harmonic potentials describing different bonded and non-bonded interactions.
+These force fields contain parameters and energy functions to calculate the energy of the protein-ligand system.
-You can also specify a scaling factor for the electrostatic components and decide whether to score intramolecular energies or not.
+You can also specify a scaling factor for the ``electrostatic`` components and decide whether to score ``intramolecular energies`` or not.
-Besides you can define the number of CPUs used for all energy calculations.
-It is recommended to use PocketOptimizer in combination with a Jupyter notebook, as it allows a more flexible and interactive use of the framework.
+Besides you can define the ``number of CPUs`` used for all energy calculations.

 **Warning**: If you want to use intramolecular energies in combination with the CHARMM36 force field, you need to install the latest version of `FFEvaluate <https://github.com/Acellera/ffevaluation>`_ from the GitHub repository.